-Assessment: Achievement of these learning outcomes will be assessed through Playposit interactions, learning checkpoint assignments, end-of-module activities, the international environmental case study paper, and examinations.
+Assessment: Achievement of these learning outcomes will be assessed through Playposit interactions, reflection assignments, the international capstone essay, and examinations.

 Critical Thinking

 Critical thinking is characterized by the comprehensive analysis of issues, ideas, and information from multiple perspectives evidence before accepting or formulating an opinion or conclusion.